Inseego: Q3 Earnings Snapshot - NewsBreak

 Patria Investments PAX reported its Q3 earnings results on Thursday, November 3, 2022 at 06:00 AM.
 Here's what investors need to know about the announcement.
 Patria Investments missed estimated earnings by 4.76%, reporting an EPS of $0.2 versus an estimate of $0.21.
 Revenue was up $18.00 million from the same...

-Prestige Consumer PBH reported its Q2 earnings results on Thursday, November 3, 2022 at 06:00 AM.
+AerCap Holdings AER reported its Q3 earnings results on Thursday, November 3, 2022 at 07:00 AM.
 Here's what investors need to know about the announcement.
-Prestige Consumer beat estimated earnings by 2.0%, reporting an EPS of $1.02 versus an estimate of $1.0.
-Revenue was up $13.05 million from the same...
+AerCap Holdings beat estimated earnings by 62.5%, reporting an EPS of $2.21 versus an estimate of $1.36.
+Revenue was up $634.93 million from the same...

+The $94 Trillion Reason Brookfield Infrastructure Is an Absolute Buy After Earnings

+Infrastructure doesn't get many people excited.
+But if you like making money, Brookfield Infrastructure (NYSE: BIP)(NYSE: BIPC) should make you giddy.
+In this video, Motley Fool contributors Jason Hall and Jeff Santoro review its most recent earnings and its prospects.
+Spoiler alert: There's a massive global need to invest in infrastructure that Brookfield Infrastructure is positioned to profit from.

 CNBC